 The Pelvic Health and Rehabilitation Center’s 2022 Return to Kenya!

-By Elizabeth Akincilar, MSPT, Cofounder, PHRC Merrimack, Kim Buonomo, DPT, PHRC Lexington, Molly Bachmann, DPT, PHRC San Francisco The Pelvic Health and Rehabilitation Center recently returned from their second trip to Nairobi, Kenya to teach a pelvic health course to a second cohort of physical therapists.
-We taught the first cohort of physical therapists in February 2020 and unfortunately COVID …
+By Elizabeth Akincilar, MSPT, Cofounder, PHRC Merrimack, Kim Buonomo, DPT, PHRC Lexington, Molly Bachmann, DPT, PHRC San Francisco The Pelvic Health and Rehabilitation Center recently returned from their second trip to Nairobi, Kenya to teach a pelvic health course to a second cohort of physical and occupational therapistss.
+We taught the first cohort of physical and occupational therapistss in February …

 Birth Control: Reviewing Your Options and Their Differences